A goat CDT vaccination is commonly accepted as being necessary annually to keep goats healthy.

 Enterotoxemia is a condition where the clostridium bacteria normally present in a goat’s intestinal tract grow uncontrollably.
-This occurs when the movement of food through the intestines slows because of overeating of grain, spring pasture, milk or milk replacer.
-It often occurs after goats eat too much spring growth, and is therefore commonly referred to as “overeating” disease (also deadly if untreated).
+This occurs when the movement of food through the intestines slows because of overeating of grain, spring pasture, milk, or milk replacer.
+It often occurs after goats eat too much spring growth.
+Therefore it is commonly referred to as “overeating” disease (also deadly if untreated).

 When To Vaccinate Goats With CDT

 Does, bucks and wethers should receive CDT shots annually, and it’s common for breeders to give pregnant does their annual shot about a month before they’re due to freshen.
-This passes immunity to the kids when they drink the colostrum of the dam.
+This passes immunity to the kids when they drink the colostrum (see Newborn Goat Kids Need Colostrum) of the dam.

 CDT injections are given subcutaneously (SQ or subQ) under the skin.
 A needle length of about 1”, gauge of 18 to 20, and the “tent” method is used.
 The loose skin is pulled up in the area of the injection site.
 The syringe and needle are held parallel to the body and the needle is pushed through the skin to administer the vaccine into the cavity created.

 The dosage for CDT is 2ml for adults or kids.
-It’s not uncommon for an abscess to develop at a CDT injection site, so the armpit (region behind the base of the front legs) is often the preferred site for CDT vaccinations.
-Always use a new needle to vaccinate each goat.
+It’s not uncommon for an abscess to develop at a CDT injection site.
+Therefore, the armpit (region behind the base of the front legs) is often the preferred site for CDT vaccinations.
+Always use a new needle to vaccinate each goat to prevent disease.
 CDT vaccines should be stored in the refrigerator.